Lemniscate-SHA-256/APB/README.md

 # APB
-Agressive Porn Blocker combining methods from plucky and squid proxy and correcting the default of plucky
+Agressive Porn Blocker combining methods from plucky and squid proxy and correcting the defect of plucky for firefox

+Hosts
+OpenDNS
+Pluck
+Pi-hole
+Firewall | cannot be bypassed by changing browsers